driesvints/dotfiles/readme.md

 ## A Fresh macOS Setup

+### Before you re-install

-First, go through the checklist below to make sure you didn't forget anything.
+First, go through the checklist below to make sure you didn't forget anything before we wipe our hard drive.

 - Did you commit and push any changes/branches to your git repositories?
 - Did you not forget any important documents in non-iCloud directories?
 - Did you save all of your work in apps which aren't synced through iCloud?
 - Did you not forget to export important data from your local database?
-- Did you update [mackup](https://github.com/lra/mackup) to the latest version and run `mackup backup`?
+- Did you update [mackup](https://github.com/lra/mackup) to the latest version and ran `mackup backup`?

+### Installing macOS cleanly

+After going to our checklist above and making sure we backed everything up, we're going to cleanly install macOS with the latest release.
+Follow [this article](https://www.imore.com/how-do-clean-install-macos) to cleanly install the latest macOS.

+### Setting up your Mac

 If you did all this you may now follow these install instructions to setup a new Mac.